 - Inpatient: 1 Well Visitor at a time.
 No overnights.

-- Outpatient: No Visitors unless Pediatric patient or assistance is needed for patient to navigate or move around the facility.
+- Outpatient: 1 Well Visitor at a time.
+Unless Pediatric patient or assistance is needed for patient to navigate or move around the facility.

 - Surgery: 1 Well Visitor during Surgery as long as social distancing requirements can be met